Luxmusik/sandbox-virtualappliance/readme.md

 **Troubleshooting:**

 *All sandbox names are globally unique for each appliance.
 If you try to create a sandbox with a name that is already registered you will get an error.

+#### When attempting to start Sandbox server from the command line I get a "Exception in thread "main" java.lang.NullPointerException"?
+Please ensure you are in the root path of Sandbox server and are running the startup command as ./bin/sandbox-server.
+If you attempt are in the ./bin directory and attempt to run ./sandbox-server you will experience the above NullPointer exception